 20 Acre Unpatented Placer Mining Claim on Federal Land Fremont County Wyoming

 Wyoming is filled with diamonds, gemstones, gold, platinum, coal, oil, gas, rare earths, platinum, palladium and copper.
-It has been known as the ‘GEMSTONE STATE’.
+It has the ‘GEMSTONE STATE’.

 Over the next few years, more than 40 diamond pipes and dikes were discovered – half in Wyoming and half in Colorado.
 Several properties were mined for diamonds including George Creek, Sloan, and Kelsey Lake.
 Over 130,000 diamonds were mined including gemstones larger than 28 carats.
 A 6.5 carat diamond was found in Wyoming and diamonds of 14 and 28 carats were mined from Colorado.

 In 1981, Wyoming was unknown for gold even though all of the surrounding states had considerable gold.
 Gold had been discovered in Wyoming in 1842, but nothing much was ever done.
 Significant gold was found in the Seminoe Mountains in 1981 by a geologist from Laramie named Dan Hausel.
 The Rawlins Times reported a gold rush filled all of the motels in Rawlins, Saratoga, Sinclair and even Laramie with people wanting a piece of the pie.
 It was Timberline Minerals from Dubois who tied up the property.
 The company president, John Wells indicated they drilled the discovery site at Bradley Peak and picked up samples of quartz and iron formation with visible gold.

 Buyer will receive the following with their completed transaction:

 - Quitclaim deed showing full ownership of the claim.
 This will be stamped, recorded and verified with the County and the BLM offices.

 - Welcome packet with all of the rules and regulations as they relate to the State and BLM where the claim is located.